-SHW201.1 Additional rules and regulations pertaining to AQHA's World Championships Shows can be found in the appropriate World Show Handbook and also located in the back of this Official Handbook or on line at aqha.com.
+SHW201.1 Additional rules and regulations pertaining to AQHA's World Championships Shows can be found in the appropriate World Show Handbook and at agha.com.

 SHW201.2 For any payment required, such is due at the time of processing and payable in U.S. funds only.
 Mailing address: P.O.
-Box 200, Amarillo, Texas 79168. overnight delivery address: 1600 Quarter Horse Drive, Amarillo, Texas 79104.
+Box 200, Amarillo, Texas 79168.
+Overnight delivery address: 1600 Quarter Horse Drive, Amarillo, Texas 79104.
 806-376-4811.

-SHW201.3 Through the payment of a membership fee to AQHA, an individual acknowledges that membership in AQHA is voluntary and agrees to be bound by all terms and conditions provided in this official handbook.
+SHW201.3 Through the payment of a membership fee to AQHA, an individual acknowledges that membership in AQHA is voluntary and agrees to be bound by all terms and conditions provided in this Official Handbook.

-SHW201.4 A required form must be properly completed in its entirety and signatures provided as requested
+SHW201.4 A required form must be properly completed in its entirety and signatures provided as requested.

-SHW201.5 AQHA or AQHYA members may be disciplined, suspended, fined and/or expelled from AQHA and/or AQHYA, and a nonmember may be denied AQHA privileges for violations or fraudulent practices per VIOLATIONS in this rulebook.
+SHW201.5 AQHA or AQHYA members may be disciplined, suspended, fined and/or expelled from AQHA and/or AQHYA, and a nonmember may be denied AQHA privileges for violations or fraudulent practices per VIOLATIONS in this Official Handbook.